gmc-code/PC-microbit-micropython/docs/lessons2/thermometer.rst

 .. admonition:: Project

     | Keep track of the lowest and highest temperatures recorded by using 3 variables: current_temp is the current temperature reading, max_temp is the maximum temperature and min_temp is the minimum temperature.
     | At the start, set all 3 variables to the same value and scroll that value.
-Then use a while loop to take a reading every second and put it in current_temp, then update the max_temp or min_temp depending on the new reading.
+Then use a while-loop to take a reading every second and put it in current_temp, then update the max_temp or min_temp depending on the new reading.
     | If current_temp is less than (<) min_temp, update min_temp.
     | If the current_temp is greater than (>) max_temp, update max_temp.
-    | Use the A button to scroll min_temp.
+    | Use the A-button to scroll min_temp.
-    | Use the B button to scroll max_temp.
+    | Use the B-button to scroll max_temp.
-    | Press down both A and B buttons together to scroll the difference between the max and min temperatures.
+    | Press down both A and B-buttons together to scroll the difference between the max and min temperatures.

     .. dropdown::
         :icon: codescan